Pierre Villiers

-Biography
+Early life and the Revolution

 In 1790, by his own testimony in Souvenirs d'un déporté, a collection of anecdotes published in 1802, for seven months he served as secretary to Maximilien de Robespierre, then living rue de Saintonge in Le Marais in Paris, copying several of his speeches and adjusting his spending or cohabited with him.
 Also the Mémoires by Charlotte de Robespierre mention Villiers.

 A royalist, as a captain of dragoons he was injured on 10 August 1792 while defending the Palais des Tuileries.
 Similarly, following the Coup of 18 Fructidor an V, he was condemned to deportation but escaped proscription.

+Literary career

 Reappearing in public after the coup, Villiers devoted himself to literary work as an author of comedies, dramas and plays in verse.
 He also published newspapers such as Les Rapsodistes au salon, ou les Tableaux en vaudevilles (1795–1796), in which he wrote criticisms of the Salon, Rapsodies du jour, ou Séances des deux conseils en vaudevilles (1796–1800), Le Chant du coq, ou le Nouveau Réveil du peuple, Le Chiffonnier, ou le Panier aux épigrammes (which is a sequel to Rapsodies), La Lyre d'Anacréon (1810–1811) and La Macédoine à la Rumfort, journal de littérature et de bienfaisance.